ZhengyuDiao/GSoC2022-Open3D/GSoC2022-FinalReport.md

 - _create_tetrahedron_
 - _create_torus_

-In consideration of saving time, _create_box_ is implemented according to the definition of the box and other creation APIs are implemented by _fromLegacy_ function.
+In consideration of saving time, `create_box` was implemented according to the definition of the box and other creation APIs were implemented by `fromLegacy` function.

 ### 2. Improve point cloud I/O ([PR#5404](https://github.com/isl-org/Open3D/pull/5404), [PR#5448](https://github.com/isl-org/Open3D/pull/5448))